-What appears as the biggest challenge in email marketing is how to make people to actually read whatever is being sent to them.
+What appears as the biggest challenge in email marketing is how to make people actually read whatever is being sent to them.
 To achieve this, the perfect way is to get their attention by coming up with an enticing subject line.
-There’s no shortcut to this, the two things you should always have in mind, is to be personal and relevant.
+There’s no shortcut to this, the two things you should always have in mind, are to be personal and relevant.
 From the subject line, people can tell if promotional emails are exaggerated from miles away, and if yours falls in this category they will ignore it, or even, get it marked as spam.

-So it is important that you carry out your research by first asking about people’s expectations, what they need.
+So it is important that you carry out your research by first asking about people’s expectations, and what they need.
 But also you can do some testing, by sending out two different newsletters with different subject lines.
 After this is done, the next step is to compare open rates.
 Whichever does better in getting the attention/connecting with people, should become the standard moving forward.

 - FOCUS SPECIFICALLY ON THE DESIGN

-After you might have won the battle of making someone open your email, all you have is a few seconds to grab their attention and get them to follow through to your call to action.
+After you might have won the battle of making someone open your email, all you have is a few seconds to grab their attention and get them to follow through on your call to action.
 To achieve this, the design is critical.
 Ensure you come up with a newsletter with a clear visual hierarchy.
 Your newsletters should have a specific purpose.
-It could be that you want people to get your eBook, or possibly you are creating an awareness around a certain product.
-Stay away from disturbing people with attention-getting content, as it doesn’t do anything resourceful, rather than to confuse the reader.
+It could be that you want people to get your eBook, or possibly you are creating awareness around a certain product.
+Stay away from disturbing people with attention-getting content, as it doesn’t do anything resourceful, rather than confuse the reader.
 The focus should be on keeping things simple and clear.

 Still on this, always ensure that the layout is clean.
 Avoid having too much in one space.
 Always have it at the back of your mind that a larger percentage of people will not read through the newsletter like a book.
 Instead, they are going to flick through to find what’s associated with them.
 You can come up with an idea of segmenting the different items into a simple description and image, using the “Continue reading or read more” button as a way of keeping the newsletter attractive, and also of convincing them to check out the website.